 Tables 4.7 and 4.8 report the validation of tax and benefits instruments simulated in EUROMOD in terms of recipient numbers and expenditure compared to the external statistics.
 When interpreting these results it is important to bear in mind the nature of the UDB data and the need to disaggregate variables into individual benefits.
 Another important point is that the external statistics for recipient numbers are based on recipients as at the 31st of December of the relevant year while the EUROMOD figures represent the number of recipients at any point during the year.
 While this shouldn't be an issue for payments that are likely to be received in the longer term (for example pensions) it is an issue for more transient payments such as maternity benefit etc. This will also show discrepancies in the numbers of recipients of schemes such as Jobseeker's Benefit as people move to Jobseeker's Allowance over time.
 We can see from Table 4.7 that the number of recipients of both Jobseeker's Benefit and Jobseeker's Allowance appear high relative to the external statistics which are a count at a particular point in time while the discrepancy in expenditure is smaller.
-Over time the ratio for Jobseeker's Benefit has risen as people move from the short-term jobseekers benefit payment to the longer term jobseekers allowance payment.
-This issue also explains the fall in ratio between EUROMOD jobseekers allowance recipients and the external statistics.
+Over time the ratio for Jobseeker's Benefit rises as people move from the short-term jobseekers benefit payment to the longer term jobseekers allowance payment.
 State pension (contributory) expenditure is high relative to the number of recipients.
 As documented in Section 2.4.2 the amount received depends on the number of PRSI contributions made.
 This is not known in the data so a full contribution history is assumed in the simulation.
 This will over-estimate the State Contributory Pension amount for those who do not have a full contribution history.
 External statistics show the total number of recipients/total expenditure.
 The SILC is a survey of private households only - therefore there is likely an underestimation of state pension recipients/expenditure relative to external statistics.
-Due to the sample size smaller schemes (such as injury benefit) will be difficult to represent accurately.
+EUROMOD simulations match well external statistics on recipients and aggregate amounts of child benefit.
+The number of recipients and aggregate amounts of one-parent family payments are, on the other hand, overestimated.
+Due to the sample size smaller schemes (such as injury benefit, maternity benefit, widower's non-contributory pension, and supplementary welfare allowance) will be difficult to represent accurately.

-In terms of personal income tax and levies for 2011-2016, the total amounts match well the external statistics in 2011 and overtime we observe a small underestimation.
-The Universal social charge introduced in 2011 matches the external statistics very well, with a ratio close to 1 in terms of annual amount.
+In terms of personal income tax and levies for 2014-2017, the total amounts match well the external statistics in 2014 and overtime we observe a small underestimation.
+The Universal social charge introduced in 2011 matches the external statistics very well in 2014, with a ratio close to 1 in terms of annual amount.
+The annual amount of the Household Charge (property tax) is overestimated in EUROMOD, which might be related to the difficulties of imputing property values in SILC from other sources.

 The tables also report the validation of the social insurance contributions for employees, employers and self-employed individuals.
-No external statistics for employer social insurance contributor numbers are available.
-The revenue amounts are of employees and employers social insurance contributions are in line with external statistics while self-employed social insurance contributions are undersimulated compared to the external sources.
+No external statistics for social insurance contributor numbers are available.
+The revenue amounts of employers social insurance contributions are in line with external statistics while employees SICs are overestimated and self-employed social insurance contributions are undersimulated compared to the external sources.
 We know from Table 4 above that self-employed income is underepresented explaining the gap in EUROMOD and external figures for self-employed SIC.